 - 1.1 The Capital and Investment Strategy forms a key part of the Council's Corporate Planning framework.
 The strategy sets out the rationale for investment in capital assets and projects, including prioritisation, planning, outcomes, funding, and project management and monitoring.
 It is updated annually to react to the changing Council priorities, social and demographic changes and crucially the financial climate.
 The Capital Strategy focuses on the core principle that underpins the Councils detailed capital programme.
-The strategy applies to the General Fund only; the strategy for the Council's dwelling stock is contained in the Housing Revenue Account Business Plan. - 1.2 Capital expenditure is spending on assets that will provide a benefit beyond the current financial year and is defined as "expenditure that results in the acquisition or construction of a fixed asset (land, building, vehicle, equipment) or enhancement of an existing fixed asset". - 1.3 Most items of capital expenditure have associated revenue implications.
+The strategy applies to the General Fund only; the strategy for the Council's dwelling stock is contained in the Housing Revenue Account Business Plan. - 1.2 Capital expenditure is spending on assets that will provide a benefit beyond the current financial year and is defined as "expenditure that results in the acquisition or construction of a fixed asset (land, building, vehicle, equipment) or enhancement of an existing fixed asset". - 1.3 The Council's policy on capitalisation in accordance with its approved accounting policies and procedures, is that expenditure on land, buildings, vehicles, plant, machinery and intangibles over £10,000 will be capitalised unless wholly funded from external sources.
+Expenditure under these limits is deemed to be a revenue cost. - 1.4 The Council has no authority to capitalise revenue expenditure without the express approval of the Secretary of State for Levelling Up, Housing and Communities - 1.5 Most items of capital expenditure have associated revenue implications.
 For that reason, most of the items included in the detailed Capital Programme will sustain an essential service, reduce running costs in the medium term or generate an income to the Council.
-The detailed annual report to Council in February each year shows the current position and projects where the Council will be in three years' time and how it will get there. - 1.4 The Capital & Investment strategy maintains a strong and current link to the Council's priorities and to its key strategy documents notably the Treasury Management Strategy, Asset Management Strategy, Medium Term Financial Strategy (MTFS) and the Corporate Business Plan.
+The detailed annual report to Council in February each year shows the current position and projects where the Council will be in three years' time and how it will get there. - 1.6 The Capital & Investment strategy maintains a strong and current link to the Council's priorities and to its key strategy documents notably the Treasury Management Strategy, Asset Management Strategy, Medium Term Financial Strategy (MTFS) and the Corporate Business Plan.
 It is also consistent with the Council's housing policies and programmes.
-The Capital and Investment Strategy describes how the deployment of capital resources will contribute to the achievement of these aims.

-- 1.5 The Council has long established links with local community and voluntary groups, many of whom it supports through grant funding, and has signed a formal compact with the voluntary and community sector.
-In addition, the Council works with a number of other organisations including:

-- Surrey County Council and neighbouring Borough Councils

-- Surrey Police

-- Registered Social Landlords

-- North Surrey Clinical Commissioning Group, Health Trusts and the Surrey Health and Wellbeing Board.

-- Business Runnymede and the universities

-- Sports clubs

-- Local Enterprise Partnership

-- Voluntary Support North Surrey
+The Capital and Investment Strategy describes how the deployment of capital resources will contribute to the achievement of these aims. - 1.7 The Council has long established links with local community and voluntary groups, many of whom it supports through grant funding, and has signed a formal compact with the voluntary and community sector.
+In addition, the Council works with a number of other organisations including: - Surrey County Council and neighbouring Borough Councils - Surrey Police - Registered Social Landlords - North Surrey Clinical Commissioning Group, Health Trusts and the Surrey Health and Wellbeing Board. - Business Runnymede and the universities - Sports clubs - Local Enterprise Partnership - Voluntary Support North Surrey